dhiogoboza/navigable-dom/README.md

 ### As extension
 - Install the extension
-- Add `enablend=true` get param in URL and reload the page
+- Add `enablend=true` get param in URL
+- Reload the page

 ### Add script in your page
 ```html